-These subsidiaries hold directly or indirectly other subsidiaries with essentially a 100% ownership.
+1These subsidiaries hold directly or indirectly other subsidiaries with essentially a 100% ownership.

-On January 1, 2020, Industrial Alliance Insurance and Financial Services Inc. and its subsidiary The Excellence Life Insurance Company merged.
+On January 1, 2020, the Company and its subsidiary The Excellence Life Insurance Company merged.
+The merger was recorded at book value and had no effect on the Financial Statements.